-ITEM 1, 2010-11 INCOME LIMITS AND AFFORDABLE HOUSING LIMITS
+ITEM 1.
+2011-12 INCOME LIMITS AND AFFORDABLE HOUSING LIMITS

-All Office of Community Development projects and programs that are supported during the program year with federal funding will follow the income, subsidy and purchase limits included below.
-The income limits are updated in mid-April each year by HUD.
+All Office of Community Development projects and programs supported during the program year with federal funding will follow the income, subsidy and purchase limits included below.
+HUD updates the income limits annually in mid-April.
+The department will continues to use the 2010 income limits until HUD publishes the 2011 data.